 For the hydraulics industry and, ultimately, customers who seek high-performance systems for some demanding applications Electrohydrostatic Actuation (EHA) addresses the six challenges listed above and so warrants a discussion.
 EHA is sometimes known as “powered by wire” as actuation can be provided in a self contained unit combining both electric (e.g. servomotors) and hydraulic (e.g. pumps and valves) with a common controller and software system.
 The self-contained package has the advantage of no hydraulic piping required.
 The term hybrid technology is sometimes used for this technology as well.

 Moog has extensive experience since 1990 with the use of EHA in flight controls for the next generation of military and commercial aircraft such as Lockheed Martin’s F-35 Lightning II and has been selected by Airbus for both the A400M and A350 XWB.
 Moog has spent the last two decades refining and maturing EHA technology for a variety of systems including simplex and dual redundant actuators, dual and triplex redundant actuator controllers and highly integrated designs with on-board power and control electronics.

 While EHA is not typically used for industrial applications, Moog has begun working with OEMs with hydraulic applications that require high force requirements but also need for energy savings, environmental cleanliness or elimination of piping.
-EHA is also an option for electric applications that have high forces and require redundant or advanced fail-safe systems, such as wind turbine blade pitch control.
+EHA is also an option for electric applications that have high forces and require redundant or advanced fail-safe systems.

 Moog EHA System for Aircraft